Lecturer - Department of Journalism

 A past president of the National Association of Black Journalists (NABJ), Lowe was selected by EBONY magazine as one of the “100+ Most Influential Black Americans” in 2004 and 2005.
 He spent 22 years as a reporter at newspapers such as Newsday in New York, The Philadelphia Inquirer and The Virginian-Pilot in Norfolk.
 He also has served as a senior writer and editor at the U.S. Abraham Lincoln Bicentennial Commission and communications director for the Congressional Black Caucus Foundation in Washington.

-- CJC Students Collaborate to Publish UF Career Resource Center Stories (March 22, 2018)
+- CJC Students Collaborate to Publish UF Career Connections Center Stories (March 22, 2018)

 - Great Storytellers: Claire Smith (February 28, 2018)